-In March of 2019, the North Carolina Medical Board (NCMB) updated its Position Statement on telemedicine, which offers guidance for providing medical services via telemedicine.
-The NCMB also released a Notice on March 17, 2020, expanding on the Position Statement.
+In March of 2019, the North Carolina Medical Board updated its Position Statement on telemedicine, which offers guidance for providing medical services via telemedicine.

 The Board cautions that physicians providing care to North Carolina patients via telemedicine will be held to the same established standard of care as those practicing in traditional in-person medical settings.
-The Board acknowledges that standards of care in a pandemic may change as limited resources escalate.
-The Board believes physicians documenting deviations from typical standards of care, to the extent circumstances allow, may be helpful.
-In addition, prior to providing telemedicine services, the Board suggests that physicians provide a disclaimer to patients identifying any unique limitations to providing services via telemedicine.
+Prior to providing telemedicine services, the Board suggests that physicians provide a disclaimer to patients identifying any unique limitations to providing services via telemedicine.